 The doors are also small.
 Here is an example of the doorways that you will need to pass through to get from room to room.

-Since it is a really tight fit inside, I don't recommend this tour for those who are really claustrophobic or have a hard time getting around tight spaces.
-It will be an unpleasant visit.
+Since it is such a tight fit inside, I don't recommend this tour for those who are claustrophobic or have difficulty getting around tight spaces.
+It will most likely be an unpleasant visit.

-You can buy tickets in person for this tour.
+You can buy tickets online or in person for this tour.
 It's usually not too busy here, so you won't have any problems buying tickets at the time of your visit.

 You can spend as much or as little time on the USS Pampanito as you want.
 The audio tour takes about 35 to 40 minutes if you let it run without pausing.
 It runs at a good pace and gives you plenty of time to look around each room.